ShenaniganDApp/brightid-discord-bot/README.md

+# BrightID Discord Bot

-:robot: BrightID Bot to verify users in Discord channels automatically.
+:robot: BrightID Bot to verify users in Discord.

 <a href="https://bot.brightid.org">Click here to Invite BrightID Bot to your server</a>